 The following is the story of this brave mother told in her words:

 After each consultation I would ask the doctor, the anesthesiologist, the nurses, the technicians, to “tell me something that will make me feel better”.
 I think the best responses I received were: (1) “the kids you see online are not your kid.
-Stop believing that their results will be your results”.
+Stop believing that their problems will be your problems”.
 (2) “this is a very scary day for you, but remember, for me, it’s just a Tuesday.
 We do this all the time and her case doesn’t scare me.”

 Re-enter Dr. McDonald: